 We acknowledge that lack of access to trade finance can limit a country’s trading potential, and result in missed opportunities to use trade as an engine for development.
 We welcome the work carried out by the WTO Expert Group on Trade Financing, and commit to explore ways to use market-oriented incentives to expand WTO-compatible trade finance and the availability of trade credit, guarantees, insurance, factoring, letters of credit and innovative financial instruments, including for MSMEs in developing countries.
 We call on the development banks to provide and increase market-oriented trade finance and to examine ways to address market failures associated with trade finance.

-Whereas, since Monterrey, exports of many developing countries have increased significantly, LDCs, LLDCs, and SIDS’ participation in world trade in goods and services remains low and world trade seems challenged to return to the buoyant growth rates seen before the global financial crisis.
+Whereas, since Monterrey, exports of many developing countries have increased significantly, LDCs, LLDCs, SIDS’ and Africa’s participation in world trade in goods and services remains low and world trade seems challenged to return to the buoyant growth rates seen before the global financial crisis.
 We will endeavour to significantly increase world trade in a manner consistent with the SDGs, including exports from developing countries, in particular from LDCs with a view towards doubling their share of global exports by 2020 as stated in the Istanbul Programme of Action.
 We will integrate sustainable development into trade policy at all levels.
 Given the unique and particular vulnerabilities in SIDS, we strongly support their engagement in trade and economic agreements.
 We will also support the fuller integration of small, vulnerable economies in regional and world markets.

 As a means of fostering growth in global trade, we call on WTO members to redouble their efforts to promptly conclude the negotiations on the Doha Development Agenda and reiterate that development concerns form an integral part of the Doha Development Agenda, which places the needs and interests of developing countries, including LDCs, at the heart of the Doha Work Programme.
 In that context enhanced market access, balanced rules, and well targeted, sustainably financed technical assistance and capacity-building programmes have important roles to play.
 We commit to combat protectionism in all its forms.
 In accordance with one element of the mandate of the Doha Development Agenda, we call on WTO Members to correct and prevent trade restrictions and distortions in world agricultural markets, including through the parallel elimination of all forms of agricultural export subsidies and disciplines on all export measures with equivalent effect.
 We call on WTO Members to also commit to strengthen disciplines on subsidies in the fisheries sector, including through the prohibition of certain forms of subsidies that contribute to over-capacity and overfishing in accordance with the mandate of the Doha Development Agenda and the Hong Kong Ministerial Declaration.
 We urge WTO members to commit to continuing efforts to accelerate the accession of all developing countries engaged in negotiations for WTO membership and welcome the 2012 strengthening, streamlining and operationalising of the guidelines for the accession of LDCs to the WTO.